DevDesMinorIT/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+** Document Object Model.
+It is a visual representation of the document which takes the shape of a treelike structure with nodes linking parent child elements.
 2. What is an event?
+** An event is a change in state.
+A execution of code causing a change.
 3. What is an event listener?
+** An event listener is a watcher/notifier of state change.
+It triggers code to execute given a user interaction
 4. Why would we convert a NodeList into an Array?
+**Converting a nodeList would then give access to array methods which offer a wider variety of accessibility and manipulation of data.
 5. What is a component?
+** a grouping of code that together offer a certain functionality which typically combined with other components to make a larger cohesive system.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account